 However, when employees with workplace trauma work remotely or during off-hours, it’s crucial to maintain regular communication through chat programs like Slack and have frequent one-on-one meetings.

-These people are in a fragile mental state, and taking steps to prevent working-from-home depression is critical.
+These people are in a fragile mental state, and taking steps to prevent work-from-home depression is critical.

-Helping vulnerable workers develop coping skills helps prevent future trauma, especially in intense job roles like doctors, rescue workers, and nurses.
+Helping vulnerable workers develop coping skills prevents future trauma, especially in intense job roles like doctors, rescue workers, and nurses.

-Identify these at-risk individuals by using online skills testing to discover their emotional stability.
+Identify these at-risk individuals using online skills testing to discover their emotional stability.

-Tests like our Big 5 (OCEAN) test help you assess your employees’ resiliency in the face of pain and trauma.
-If the results show the worker is likely to struggle with workplace trauma, you can take steps to help them boost their resiliency and coping skills.
+Tests like the Big 5 (OCEAN) test help you assess your employees’ resiliency in the face of pain and trauma.
+If the results show the worker is likely to struggle with workplace trauma, you can take steps to help them boost their resiliency and coping mechanisms.

 Another way skills testing can facilitate a trauma-informed workplace is through the hiring process.

-Using our Culture Add test enables you to hire candidates that align with your values, beliefs, and culture.
-This minimizes the chance of hiring a toxic individual that contributes to workplace trauma.
+For example, a Culture Add test enables you to hire candidates that align with your values, beliefs, and culture.
+This minimizes the chance of hiring a toxic individual who contributes to workplace trauma.

-Assessing employee personalities help you shape your workforce to be as inclusive and healthy as possible to mitigate the possibility of trauma in your workforce.
+Assessing employee personalities helps you shape your workforce to be as inclusive and healthy as possible.

 Layoffs are one of the top causes of workplace trauma.